Estonia Company Registration, Expert Business Setup Services

 • Can an Estonian company have payment accounts in foreign banks?

-Yes, an Estonian company can open and use current accounts with foreign banks and Electronic Money Institutions (EMI) or Payment Service Providers (PSP).
+Yes, an Estonian company can open and use current accounts with foreign banks and Electronic Money Institutions (EMIs) or Payment Service Providers (PSPs).
 Popular services that allow you to open a current IBAN account include Paysera, Wise, and Revolut.
-This flexibility facilitates international transactions and supports global business operations when doing business in the EU.
+This flexibility facilitates international transactions and supports global business operations within the E

 • Where can I obtain corporate documents for my Estonian company?

-You can access electronic versions of your company’s corporate documents on the Business Register’s website.
-If you require paper versions of documents such as the register card, Articles of Association, Memorandum of Association, and other certified and apostilled corporate documents, you can order them through our services.
+You can access electronic versions of your company’s corporate documents through the Estonian e-Business Register portal.
+This platform allows you to view and download essential documents such as the register card, Articles of Association, and Memorandum of Association.
+If you require certified or apostilled paper versions of these documents, you can order them through our services.
 We assist in providing all necessary documentation for your entity.

 • Is it mandatory to pay a salary to the director in Estonia?